In our modern day supermarket, an apple is something that never disappears.

 Spring is the End

 When the spring time comes, there isn't much of in the way of apples.
-From this point until July is the time of year you will less likely to find apples in the house.
+From this point until July is the time of year you will less likely to find apples in my house, unless it's one of the apple varieties that is imported from New Zealand.

 I might grab something from the store to make applesauce with early summer berries, but besides that it's back to waiting until the first new apple hits the farmer's market.